-In this detailed post, which is the culmination of 3 months of research and analysis, we answer the most common questions we hear, including:
+In this detailed post, which is the culmination of three months of research and analysis, we answer the most common questions we hear, including:

-- What is ClickHouse (including a deep dive of its architecture)
+- What is ClickHouse (including a deep dive into its architecture)

 - How does ClickHouse compare to PostgreSQL